kurt-krueckeberg/open-fda-device-events/_sources/sig-dev-adv-fields.md

 :widths: 19 3 60 18
 :delim: "|"

+'adverse_event_flag`|Y|"Whether the report is about an incident where the use of the device is suspected to have resulted in an adverse outcome in a patient:
+- Y means yes it did
-`device.device_report_product_code`|Y|Three-letter FDA Product Classification|See list of codes in table below.
+- N means no it did not.|`Y` `device.device_report_product_code`|Y|Three-letter FDA Product Classification|See list of codes in table below.
 `source_type`|Y|"The manufacturer-reported source of the adverse event report.
 This is an `.exact` field.
 It has been indexed both as its exact string content and also tokenized.
 Value is one of: